Gawrych/FlightDelay/README.md

 # Flight Delay Calculator

 An API for calculating the probability of flight delays based on user-provided airport and time information.
-By leveraging a combination of historical airport statistics, real-time weather data sourced from the [OpenMeteo API](#acknowledgements), and current traffic levels at European airports, my calculator generates accurate and insightful delay probabilities for specific times and locations.
+By leveraging a combination of historical airport statistics, real-time weather data sourced from the [API](#acknowledgements), and current traffic levels at European airports.

 I use this API in my web application [DelayFlight.pl](https://www.delayflight.pl)